 The 2017 National Quality Board (NQB) guidance requires that trusts indicate how they examine the care provided to the specific types of patient (detailed below).
-The national guidance, while recognising that special processes may be appropriate for these types of death, stipulated that detail regarding deaths in these cohorts should be included in the mandated quarterly reports to Board.
+The national guidance, while recognising that special processes may be appropriate for these types of death, has stipulated that detail regarding deaths in these cohorts should be included in the quarterly reports to Board from Q3 2017.